SiceloKayisa/My-Data-Analytics-Projects/README.md

 Operations that are covered in my projects include Data Cleaning, Manupulation/Wrangling, Visualization and Story tellig with data.
 Other operations that are performed are extracting data from soft files such csv/xlsx/json and transforming that data into a meaningful information using programming languages Python and R.

-After fully analysing the data, conclusions and recommendations are suggested in the last stages of our projects.
+After fully analysing the data, conclusions and recommendations are suggested in the last stages of the project.